-Will manage the class programs of the Competition Center training groups.
-Will organize and assist training staff, design and implement training plans, and will directly coach participants in an enthusiastic and effective manner that helps the participants set and achieve goals in advanced skiing technique and competition and to inspire life-long enjoyment in sport.
+To mentor and coach participants in Competition Center programs in an enthusiastic and effective manner that helps the participants set and achieve goals in advanced skiing technique and competition and to inspire life-long enjoyment in sport.

-- Plan and supervise daily training for competitors in conjunction with Program Supervisor/Director.
+- Plan and supervise daily training for competitors as directed and scheduled by the Head/Lead Coach.

-- Set and maintain courses and closures, following course setting standards of the US Ski and Snowboard and FIS.
+- Set and maintain courses and closures following course specifications of the US Ski and Snowboard and FIS in events.

 - Have high standards for safety in all training environments.